 Also, the paycheck is above the average professions where the chance of getting a job is low.

-There are many such courses after 12th which students can do these courses according to their interest.
+There are many such courses after the 12th which students can do these courses according to their interests.

 A slew of options is available for the students who have done their 12th and want to make their career.